-To manage complex tasks within the supply chain, logistic companies have implemented internal systems called Warehouse Management Systems (WMS).
-These highly configurable and functional systems allow companies to take control of their product and manage every aspect of storage, shipment and distribution.
+To manage complex tasks within the supply chain, logistic companies have implemented internal systems called Warehouse Management Systems (WMS), which is a highly-configurable and functional system allowing companies to take control of their product and manage every aspect of storage, shipment, and distribution.

 What Can a WMS Do?